CYBAVO/sofa_mock_server/README.md

 # Withdraw Wallet API

 <a name="withdraw"></a>
-## Withdraw
+### Withdraw Assets

-Withdraw assets from withdraw wallet.
-You have to provide a unique **order_id** for each request, we will send the callback with the unique **order_id** when the withdraw is success (from in pool to in chain).
+To withdraw assets from an withdrawal wallet, the caller must to provide an unique **order_id** for each request, the CYBAVO SOFA system will send the callback with the unique **order_id** when the withdrawal is success (from `in pool` state to `in chain` state).

+##### Request

 **POST** /v1/sofa/wallets/`WALLET_ID`/sender/transactions

-> Wallet ID must be a withdraw wallet's ID
+> `WALLET_ID` must be a withdrawal wallet ID
 >
-> order\_id must be prefixed.
-The prefix is 888888_ in following sample request.
+> The order\_id must be prefixed. **Find prefix from corresponding wallet detail on web control panel.**
 >
->> **Find prefix from corresponding wallet detail on web console UI.**
->
 > If withdraw BNB or XRP, this API will check whether the destination addresse needs memo / destination tag or not.
-If the address does need memo, the withdraw API will fail without memo specified.
+If the address does need memo / destination tag, the API will fail without memo / destination tag specified.

 - [Sample curl command](#curl-withdraw)

 ##### Request Format

 An example of the request:

+> The prefix is 888888_ in following sample request.

 ###### API